Restream/reindexer/replication.md

    - `none` - replication is disabled
    - `follower` - replication as follower
    - `leader` - replication as leader
+- `replication_mode` - Replication mode.
+Allows to configure async replication from sync raft-cluster.
+May be one of
+   - `default` - async replication from this node is always enabled, if there are any target nodes to replicate on;
+   - `from_sync_leader` - async replication will be enabled only when current node is synchronous RAFT-cluster leader (or if this node does not have any sync cluster config)
 - `sync_threads` - Number of replication thread
 - `syncs_per_thread` - Max number of concurrent force/wal-syncs per each replicatio thread
 - `online_updates_timeout_sec` - Network timeout for communication with followers (for online-replication mode), in seconds